 When browsing stock illustrations, you might notice there are different types of curated artwork.
-When searching for custom illustrations to use, the word “vector” is likely to pop up.
+When searching for custom illustrations to use, the word “vector or vectors” is likely to pop up.
 There are some differences between standard stock illustrations and vector illustrations (aka clip art), with each format containing elements that are beneficial for different types of usages.

 In contrast to this are other types of stock illustrations that might be described as high-quality drawings.
 They’re high resolution but have limitations on how you can use them.
 For example, you might be able to enlarge a stock illustration to use as a book cover or small poster, however, they might not transfer well to sizes larger than this.
-They also often come in PNG or JPG format and not in EPS-Vector format.
+They also often come in PNG or JPG format and not in EPS-Vector format after you download them.

-If you’re looking for less expensive stock illustrations that can be easily modified to suit your graphic design and visual content needs, then you’ll want to check out the agencies mentioned in “Are There Any Good Places to Download Stock Illustrations for Websites?”
+If you’re looking for less expensive stock illustrations to download that can be easily modified to suit your graphic design and visual needs, then you’ll want to check out the agencies mentioned in “Are There Any Good Places to Download Stock Illustrations for Websites?”

 If you’re in need of artsy, high end looking stock illustrations that are also visually captivating, head to “Sites Devoted Specifically to Stock Illustrations” to discover where to find the curated illustrations you’re looking for.

-When you use this unique style of visual content in your work, you’ll find that it offers some advantages over the standard stock photo.
-As mentioned, illustrations can add a unique visual appeal and help elevate your content above the masses of cheesy, cliché stock photography.
+When you use this unique design style of a visual part in your work, you’ll find that it offers some advantages over the standard stock photo.
+As mentioned, illustrations can add a unique visual appeal and help elevate your project above the masses of cheesy, cliché stock photography.
 Still, there are other benefits to consider.
 Stock illustrations can be a better choice because of they:

 - Versatility: You can spend hours pouring over images trying to find the one that hits the nail on the head for conveying a specific message.
 Illustrations are different in that they’re more interpretive.
 This makes it easier to find a great visual that effectively delivers your message.

-- Search Engine Optimization: You might not have digital marketing on your brain when choosing visual content, but the images you chose can have an effect on how easily your online audience finds you.
+- Search Engine Optimization: You might not have digital marketing on your brain when you download visual graphics, but the images you chose can have an effect on how easily your online audience finds you.
 Illustrations are typically smaller files and load faster.
 This enhances your audience’s experience and gets the thumbs up from search engines.

 - Modifications: It’s frustrating when you find a visual that almost fits your needs, but not quite.
 Stock photography is difficult, if not impossible, to effectively edit.
 Illustrations are easier to modify in small ways that make them more aligned to your brand or message.
 Read our related article on using images to create illustrations and vectors.